sagemath/trac_to_gh/Issue 7014.md

 # Issue 7014: Add a chat service to the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7014

 Original creator: mpatel